 There are a variety of grants courses, workshops, and seminars available to researchers at CUIMC.

 - VP&S NIH Career Development (K) Award Working Group (K Club): The Office for Research hosts an NIH K club that starts 8-9 weeks before the NIH K award deadlines.
 The goal is to provide proposal management services and act as a resource for young investigators submitting new and renewal awards.
-Please contact the Office for Research for more information.
+Please contact the VP&S Office for Research for more information.

 - Funding and Grantsmanship for Research and Career Development Activities Course: Dr. Jamie Rubin, Assistant Professor of Medicine and Vice Chair for Investigator Development, teaches a course in the spring for all interested students, postdoctoral scientists, clinical fellows, new investigators, faculty, and administrators.